ruuvi/ruuvi.firmware.c/README.md

 This results into hundreds of warnings, it is up to you to filter the data you're interested in.
 For example you probably want to filter out warnings related to 64-bit systems.

 ### Sonar scan
-SonarScan pushes the results to SonarCloud.IO, you'll need to fork the project to get access to scanner under your own organization.
+Travis pushes the results to [SonarCloud.IO](https://sonarcloud.io/dashboard?id=ojousima_ruuvi.firmware.c).
+SonarCloud uses access token which is private to Ruuvi, you'll need to fork the project and setup the SonarCloud under your own account if you wish to run Sonar Scan on your own code.

 # Running unit tests
 ## Ceedling